Livingston Manor in Sullivan County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Bridges & Viaducts.
 In addition, it is included in the Covered Bridges series list.
 A significant historical year for this entry is 1860.

 Location.
-41° 54.883′ N, 74° 49.9′ W. Marker is in Livingston Manor, New York, in Sullivan County.
-Marker can be reached from Covered Bridge Road, on the right when traveling north.
+Marker has been reported missing.
 Touch for map.
-Marker is in this post office area: Livingston Manor NY 12758, United States of America.
+Marker was in this post office area: Livingston Manor NY 12758, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Rediscover Sherwood Island (approx. 0.9 miles away); Congregation Agudas Achim (approx. one mile away); John R. Mott (approx. 1.1 miles away); The Catskill Mountains (approx. 1.8 miles away); “They Came to the Mountains by Rail” (approx. 1.8 miles away); Westfield Flats Cemetery (approx. 4.3 miles away); Presbyterian Church (approx. 4.3 miles away); Devastating Fire (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this location, measured as the crow flies.
+A different marker also named Livingston Manor Covered Bridge (here, next to this marker); Rediscover Sherwood Island (approx. 0.9 miles away); Congregation Agudas Achim (approx. one mile away); a different marker also named Congregation Agudas Achim (approx. one mile away); John R. Mott (approx. 1.1 miles away); The Catskill Mountains (approx. 1.8 miles away); “They Came to the Mountains by Rail” (approx. 1.8 miles away); Westfield Flats Cemetery (approx. 4.3 miles away).
 Touch for a list and map of all markers in Livingston Manor.

 Credits.
-This page was last revised on July 21, 2017.
+This page was last revised on August 31, 2021.
 It was originally submitted on July 20, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 180 times since then and 29 times this year.
-Photos: 1, 2. submitted on July 20, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 307 times since then and 74 times this year.
+Last updated on August 29, 2021, by Steve Stoessel of Niskayuna, New York.
+Photos: 1, 2. submitted on July 20, 2017, by Larry Gertner of New York, New York.
+3. submitted on August 29, 2021, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.